-In fiscal year 2011, the TJPA had five major funding sources including grants from the Federal government, State of California Department of Transportation ("State"), and grants of local revenue sharing ("Capital and Operating Grants") from Metropolitan Transportation Commission ("MTC"), San Francisco County Transportation Authority ("SFCTA") and San Mateo County Transportation Authority ("SMCTA").
+The TJPA currently has six major funding sources including grants from the Federal government, State government, and grants of local revenue sharing ("Capital and Operating Grants") from AC Transit, Metropolitan Transportation Commission ("MTC"), San Francisco County Transportation Authority ("SFCTA") and San Mateo County Transportation Authority ("SMCTA").

 In fiscal year 2010, TJPA closed on a \$171 million Transportation Infrastructure Finance and Innovations Act ("TIFIA") loan.
 This federal program provides loans and loan guarantees to transportation infrastructure projects throughout the country.
 The loan is for Phase 1 Transbay Transit Center construction and is to be repaid primarily with tax increment revenues allocated to the project.
-The tax increment revenues allocated to the project are committed to the TJPA pursuant to an agreement with the SFRA.
+The tax increment revenues allocated to the project are committed to the TJPA pursuant to an agreement with the City.
 The first draw on the loan is not planned until fiscal year 2017.